karare1/quiz-game/README.md

 __Result Page__
   - It shows how many points a player scored in a quiz and the option to save the score.
-    For saving the score a player has to insert a usename that can contain only alphabeths without any numbers, special characters or spaces.
+    For saving the score a player has to insert a username that can contain only alphabets without any numbers, special characters or spaces.
-  - If the username meet the criteria, clicking on the SAVE button will save the player's score and return a player to the home page.
+  - If the username meets the criteria, clicking on the SAVE button will save the player's score and return a player to the home page.
-    If the user does not want to save their score they have an option to click on Go Home button to take them to the home page or Play Again button to get to the game page and start playing again.
+    If the user does not want to save their score, they have an option to click on Go Home button to take them to the home page or Play Again button to get to the game page and start playing again.
   <br><br>
   <p align="center">
     <img src="media/nav-bar.png">